Venkatesh397g/python_excercises/README.md

-# sample
+# login System
-I developed the login system by using python
+I developed simple login system by using python